Arvatel/GameDevHomeworks/README.md

 ## Homework 7

 1. Create new 2D project in Unity (intended for a simple platformer game) and add
-	a.
-3 floors, 5-7 obstacles (can be jumped on), 2 sloped floors
+	1. 3 floors, 5-7 obstacles (can be jumped on), 2 sloped floors
-	b.
-Player script to enable walking and jumping (adjust gravity so that player cannot just jump to upper floor)
+	2. Player script to enable walking and jumping (adjust gravity so that player cannot just jump to upper floor)
 2. Add 2 one-way moving platforms so that the player can jump to upper floor using these platforms (add scripts, so that the player can stand on a moving platform)
 3. Add animation to the character (“idle” cycle and “walk” cycle, download sprites or draw yourself)
 4. Add 4-5 vertical stairs to the scene between floors, so that the player can climb up or down (also add “climb” cycle to player animation)